lindosystems/lindoapi-samples/webapps.md

    Select a programming language that is compatible with LINDO API for your server-side development.
 LINDO API supports languages like C, C++, C#, and Java.

 2. **Set Up the Server Environment:**
    Ensure that the LINDO API is installed and properly configured on the server that will host the web service.
+Verify the installation by running the sample applications provided in the lindoapi/samples directory, specifically focusing on the samples written in the programming language you have chosen for your web service.
+Successfully executing these samples is a good indication that the LINDO API environment is set up correctly and is ready for integration with your web service.

 3. **Create a Web Service Endpoint:**
    Develop endpoints that accept optimization problem data from clients and convert it into a format that the LINDO API can process.